Romania sentences ex-PM Nastase to jail for graft

 The EU has repeatedly raised concerns about a failure to tackle corruption in Romania and neighbouring Bulgaria, its two newest and poorest members which have been blocked from joining the passport-free Schengen zone over the issue.

-Some analysts say putting a senior politician behind bars sends an important signal that Romania is cracking down.
+The analysts say putting a senior politician behind bars would send an important signal that Romania is cracking down.
 But while prosecutors have convicted some lawmakers, sentences are suspended or they remain free pending a long appeal process.

-"Frankly I didn't expect a former prime minister would ever be convicted in Romania.
-From the point of view of reforming the judiciary such moves are good signals, steps in the right direction," said political commentator Mircea Marian.